 Those services are delivered in two ways:

-- Via major internet browsers and on leading mobile devices
+- Via significant internet browsers and on leading mobile devices.

 Salesforce cloud sales offering explained

-The strength of the company derives from its sales cloud offerings.
-Over $7.75 billion came from those services.
-That represented over 90% of the revenues for 2017.
+The strength of the company derives from its sales cloud offerings, based on subscription services.

 Those services can be broken down in:

-- Sales Cloud: it was Salesforce first offering, and it continues to be the largest contributor to total subscription and support revenues.
-This is a service which enables companies to store data, monitor leads and progress, forecast opportunities, gain insights through relationship intelligence and collaborate around any sale on the desktop and mobile devices.
+- Sales Cloud: it was Salesforce’s first offering and continues to be the largest contributor to total subscription and support revenues.
+This service enables companies to store data, monitor leads and progress, forecast opportunities, gain insights through relationship intelligence and collaborate around any sale on desktop and mobile devices.

-- Service Cloud: which is the second largest contributor to total subscription and support revenues.
-It enables companies to deliver smarter, faster and more personalized customer service and support.
+- Service Cloud is the second largest contributor to total subscription and support revenues.
+It enables companies to deliver more innovative, faster, and more personalized customer service and support.

-- Cloud: This service enables companies to plan, personalize and optimize one-to-one customer interactions across email, mobile, social, web and connected products.
+- Cloud: This service lets companies plan, personalize and optimize one-to-one customer interactions across email, mobile, social, web, and connected products.

-- Commerce Cloud: it empowers brands to deliver a comprehensive digital commerce experience across web, mobile, social and store.
+- Commerce Cloud empowers brands to deliver a comprehensive digital commerce experience across the web, mobile, social, and store.

 - Community Cloud: It enables companies to quickly create and manage trusted, branded digital destinations for customers, partners, and employees.

-- IoT Cloud: it enables companies to harness the power behind billions of connected devices, products, sensors and apps to derive entirely new levels of customer insights.
+- IoT Cloud enables companies to harness the power behind billions of connected devices, products, sensors, and apps to derive entirely new levels of customer insights.

 - Analytics Cloud: it enables any employee across an organization to quickly and easily explore data, uncover new insights, make smarter decisions and take action from any device

 - Salesforce Quip: it is a next-generation productivity solution designed for teams with a mobile-first strategy, empowering everyone to collaborate more effectively, work smarter and supercharge their productivity, all without email.